javsalazar/frontend-nanodegree-arcade-game/README.md

 * A life is added as each level is reached.

-* Points gained for reaching goal is based on how long it take to reach it.
+* Points gained for reaching goal is based on how long it takes to reach it.

 ## How To Install